ferajofficial/Movie_app/README.md

 - An infinite scrollable list of all movies created by the user.

- - Added a form for adding movies.
+ - Implemented a form for adding movies.
 (Fields: Name, Director, and poster image)

 - There is a delete icon next to each list item so that you can remove it from the list.

-- Shared preference local database should be used to store the data.
+- Shared preference local database is used to store the data.

  - Added animations to navigation and saving actions.